capital-G/supercollider-wiki/git-cheat-sheet.md

 ### Using a separate branch for work on a feature ###

 Sometimes you want to work on several unrelated features during the same period of time and you want to be able to switch between your work on one or another.
 You can do this by using several branches within your local repository.
 Each branch allows you to store your work on a feature in form of commits on top of the commit history at the time the branch was created.
-By default, each repository contains one branch named master, but you can create new ones (and even rename any of them later, including master).
+By default, each repository contains one branch named develop, but you can create new ones (and even rename any of them later, including develop).

 Create a new branch named "my_new_feature" containing all the commits in the current branch: